Four Things Done and Taught in Churches that Harm Christians-

 It is the churches responsibility to be ready to offer hope, help and healing when the worst happens.
 Most churches weren’t ready for any of that with COVID.
 Welcoming a movement of God, building community in the church and being prepared to answer tough theological questions is how we get ready for whatever comes next.

-Some Hard Counsel for Christian Women-
+Some Hard Advice for Christian Women-

 Like arrows in the hand of a warrior are the children of one’s youth.
 Blessed is the man who fills his quiver with them!
 He shall not be put to shame when he speaks with his enemies in the gate– Psalm 127:4-5 ESV